How to Stream Education Live Globally: CDN, ABR & Delivery Guide (2026)

 Higher education

-• Graduation and campus events (public or gated)
+• Graduation and campus events (public or gated): need elastic scaling for peak concurrent viewers.

 K-12 and district programs